Ruth Bryan Owen: Political career

 Owen first ran for office in 1926 for the Democratic nomination for Florida's 4th congressional district.
 It was a year after the death of her father.
 It then included nearly the entire east coast of the state from Jacksonville to the Florida Keys: with Miami, Orlando and St. Augustine.
 She lost the primary by fewer than 800 votes to incumbent William J. Sears.

 From 1925 to 1928, she was an administrator at the University of Miami.

 In 1928, after the death of her husband, Owen ran again.
-Having played a significant role when a hurricane hit Miami in 1927 and put efforts into promotions in newspapers, she won over Sears by more than 14,000 votes and was elected to Congress in November 1928 and began her term of office on March 4, 1929, while a widow and mother of four.
+Having played a significant role when a hurricane hit Miami in 1927 and put efforts into promotions in newspapers, she defeated Sears by more than 14,000 votes and began her term of office on March 4, 1929, while a widow and mother of four.
 Her election was contested on the grounds that she had lost her citizenship by marrying an alien.
 By the Cable Act in 1922, she could petition for her citizenship, which she did in 1925, less than the seven years required by the Constitution.
 She argued her case before the House Committee on Elections, saying that no American man had ever lost his citizenship by marriage.
 She said that she lost her citizenship because she was a woman, not because of her marital status.
 The U.S. House of Representatives voted in her favor.

-Owen ran for re-election in 1930, defeating Daytona Beach attorney Dewitt T. Deen by a wide margin in the June Democratic primary election.
-As the Republican Party did not nominate a candidate to run in the 4th Congressional District, the pro-Prohibition Owen was heralded in the press as presumably having won re-election by virtue of her Democratic nomination.
+Owen ran for re-election in 1930, defeating Daytona Beach attorney Dewitt T. Deen by a wide margin in the June Democratic primary.
+As the Republicans did not nominate a candidate to run in the 4th District, the pro-Prohibition Owen was heralded in the press as presumably having won re-election by virtue of her Democratic nomination.

-Owen's two-year term won in 1930 would prove to be her last, however, as in the 1932 Democratic primary, she was defeated by Democratic candidate J. Mark Wilcox, who advocated the repeal of Prohibition.
-Her Congressional career thus came to an end in March 1933.
+Owen's second term would prove to be her last, however, as in the 1932 Democratic primary, she was defeated by J. Mark Wilcox, who advocated the repeal of Prohibition.
+Her congressional career thus came to an end on March 4, 1933.